Walmart is searching for local artists to create in-store murals

 FAYETTEVILLE, Ark.
-(KFTA) — Walmart is looking for local artists in selected communities across the country to create murals to go inside Walmart stores.
+(KNWA) — Walmart is looking for local artists in selected communities across the country to create murals to go inside Walmart stores.

 Walmart’s Community Mural Program seeks to source community-focused local art created by its residents.